yutaro21jp/sovereign-university-data/courses/btc101/en.md

 <chapterId>9a94b627-5b69-5d81-9125-f1fa9b0aa6ad</chapterId>

 Before the term "Bitcoin" became synonymous with digital currency and financial transformation, the groundwork for its creation was laid by a series of ideas, innovations, and social movements.
-Among these, the cypherpunk movement stands out as a key element in the prehistory of Bitcoin."
+Among these, the cypherpunk movement stands out as a key element in the prehistory of Bitcoin.

 ### Cypherpunks: visionaries of the digital world